 (1) I have seen my supervisor only four times in four months (evidencing time and attendance fraud); (2) The drug squad has had zero meetings (evidencing gross mismanagement); and (3) I don't know what I’m supposed to be doing (evidencing a lack of "vigilant oversight and direction", as required for probationary new agents under FBI MAOP §21-1).

 SAC Goodwin was the highest-ranking FBI official in the state of Hawaii.

 SA Hank Hanberger was a witness to the protected disclosures.
-SAC Goodwin, however, refused to communicate with me (presumably out of concern for a sexual harassment lawsuit).
+SAC Goodwin, however, refused to communicate with me (presumably out of concern for a sexual harassment lawsuit, on the eve of his retirement).
 SA Hanberger and I were escorted from SAC Goodwin's office, by SAC Goodwin's secretary, to the office of ASAC Robert J. Casey.
 After suggesting I be reassigned to another squad or transferred back to my previous position as an intelligence analyst, ASAC Casey agreed to transfer me, without objection.